Battle of Muar

 The Battle of Muar was the last major battle of the Malayan Campaign during the Second World War.
 It took place from 14–22 January 1942 around Gemensah Bridge and on the Muar River.
-After the British defeat at Slim River, General Archibald Wavell, commander of ABDA, decided that Lieutenant General Lewis Heath's III Indian Corps should withdraw 150 mi south into the State of Johore to rest and regroup, while the 8th Australian Division would attempt to stop the Japanese advance.
+After the British defeat at Slim River, General Archibald Wavell, commander of ABDA, decided that Lieutenant General Lewis Heath's III Indian Corps should withdraw 150 mi south into the State of Johore to rest and regroup, while the Australian 8th Division would attempt to stop the Japanese advance.

 Allied soldiers, under the command of Major General Gordon Bennett, inflicted severe losses on Japanese forces at the Gemensah Bridge ambush and in a second battle a few kilometres north of the town of Gemas.
-Members of the Australian 8th Division killed an estimated 600 personnel from the Japanese 5th division, in the ambush at the bridge itself, whilst Australian anti-tank guns destroyed several Japanese tanks in the battle north of Gemas.
+Members of the Australian 8th Division killed an estimated 600 personnel from the Japanese 5th Division, in the ambush at the bridge itself, whilst Australian anti-tank guns destroyed several Japanese tanks in the battle north of Gemas.
 The battle saw the heaviest Japanese losses of any battle the Japanese had fought in the Malayan campaign and saw the death of one of their commanders Shiegeo Gotanda who was killed by Australian fire while directing his troops, temporarily shattering the morale of many Japanese soldiers.

 Although the ambush was successful for the Allies, the defence of Muar and Bakri on the west coast was a complete failure which resulted in the near-annihilation of the 45th Indian Infantry Brigade and heavy casualties for its two attached Australian infantry battalions.
 This was the first engagement between units of the British 18th Division and Japanese forces in Malaya.